lon5948/Uber-E/README.md

 # Uber-E
-Use Flask to implement a Food Delivery Platform on localhost
+Use Flask to implement a Food Ordering Service on localhost

 ## Version
     >  python 3.7